Audio Tools

 Pitch Shifter

-Raise or lower the pitch of any audio file by up to 12 semitones in your browser.
+Raise or lower the pitch of any audio file by up to 24 semitones using the Web Audio API — runs entirely in your browser, no upload required.

 Open tool →